 When they are trained and socialized properly, Siberian huskies usually do well in the company of children, too, although it's important to always watch over these interactions.
 Since they aren't guardian dogs, they aren't usually wary of unfamiliar people.
-They adore family members, acquaintances and even new faces -- human faces.
-They flourish on lots of interplay with human beings.
+They adore family members, acquaintances and even sometimes new people.
+They flourish on a lot of interaction with human beings.

-Reacting, sometimes fiercely, to new or unfamiliar dogs is especially common in individuals who simply haven't been around a lot of other pooches, particularly during young and impressionable stages of their lives.
+Reacting, sometimes fiercely, to new or unfamiliar dogs is especially common in husky types who simply haven't been around a lot of other pooches, particularly during young and impressionable stages of their lives.
 New dogs can sometimes make Siberian huskies feel on edge, and they sometimes get defensive as a means of coping with their fear.

 Although Siberian huskies get along well with domestic canines, smaller animals can sometimes be problematic.
 Siberian huskies have predatory feelings that come naturally to them, and it might not always be apparent to them that certain animals aren't exactly their next meals.
 The sight of certain animals could bring out their hunting urges.
-Cats, hamsters, rabbits, squirrels, guinea pigs, mice and birds are all examples of creatures Siberian huskies could potentially view as prey.
+Cats, hamsters, rabbits, squirrels, guinea pigs, mice, and birds are all examples of creatures Siberian huskies could potentially view as prey.
 Do not rule out tiny dogs, either.

 It is crucial to always closely supervise Siberian huskies who are near other animals, big and small.
 It is also vital to never allow Siberian huskies to roam freely around such creatures.
 Even a Siberian husky with the best disposition could bring upon extremely hazardous consequences in other animals, including fatalities.
-The dog couldd also seriously hurt himself.
+The dog could also seriously hurt himself.
 Be extremely cautious in these situations.